Victorscreations/Klipper-stuff/README.md

 There isn't any start or stop macros in it.

-Remember to do these calibrations for your printer so youdont damage anything:
+Remember to do these calibrations for your printer so you dont damage anything:

 Z-offset